j-info/ctfsite/walkthroughs/2022-05-03-Gotta-Catchem-All.md

 -rw-rw-r--  1 pokemon pokemon  383 Jun 22  2020 P0kEmOn.zip
 ```

-Unzipping that and changing to the folder shows us the a file that contains hex codes rather than a clear text flag.
+Unzipping and changing to the folder that was created shows us a file that contains hex codes rather than a clear text flag.

 ```bash
 -rw-rw-r-- 1 pokemon pokemon   53 Jun 22  2020 grass-type.txt